What Do Apartment Inspections Look For? The Essential Checklist You Need

 Apartment Inspections Legal Requirements

-- Notice: Many states require landlords to provide advance notice (often 24‑48 hours) before entering for routine inspections or maintenance.
+- Notice: Many states require landlords to give notice before entering.
+This is usually 24 to 48 hours for routine inspections or maintenance.

-- Tenant rights: Tenants have the right to “quiet enjoyment” — inspections must not be used to harass or repeatedly enter without cause.
+- Tenant rights: Tenants have the right to “quiet enjoyment.”
+Inspections should not be used to harass tenants or enter without a good reason.

 - Lease clauses: Your lease may specify the landlord’s “right of entry” and frequency of inspections; reading this helps you know what to expect.

-- Random inspections: Legality depends on state/local law — yes, they can do them, but they must often follow notice and reasonability standards.
+- Random inspections: Whether they are legal depends on state or local law.
+Yes, they can conduct them, but they usually must follow notice and reasonableness standards.
+Conducting an inspection without proper notice is illegal.

 Preparing for Your Apartment Inspection